nmeum/insomnia/README.md

 interface for hii.
 As you might expected it's pretty hacky but mostly works.

+## Features

+* Support for readline-like key bindings and tab completions for nicks.
+* Support for highlight "notification" through bell characters.
+	* Use this in combination with tmux's monitor-bell feature
+* Support for tracking topic changes through tmux pane titles.
+* (Optional) support for nick colors.

 ## Dependencies

 insomnia depends on the following non-standard utilities: